 Roadmap See visual roadmap of the requirements.

-Seniors in the major must complete a senior essay, as described under "Senior essay" below.
+Seniors in the major must complete a senior essay.
 The essay can be written either in one term or over both terms of the senior year.
 In order to graduate from Yale College, a student majoring in Political Science must achieve a passing grade on the senior essay.
 The senior requirement for the standard B.A. degree program with an interdisciplinary concentration is the same as for the standard program, with the provision that the essay must be written on a subject that falls within the field of concentration.

 Senior essay The senior essay provides an appropriate intellectual culmination to the student's work in the major and in Yale College.
-The essay should ordinarily be written on a topic in an area in which the student has previously done course work.
-It should rest on extensive research that is appropriate to the subject matter.
-Essays are expected to be in the range of twenty-five to thirty double-spaced pages.
+The essay should ordinarily be written on a topic in an area in which the student has previously done course work, and an effort should be made to demonstrate how the student's work relates to broader topics, issues, and approaches within the discipline of political science.
+It should rest on research that is appropriate to the subject matter, and should reflect an awareness of how the student's topic is connected to previous work within the discipline of political science.
+Essays are expected to be in the range of 25–30 double-spaced pages.
 At the beginning of the term in which the essay is written, students must have their senior essay topic approved by a faculty member who has agreed to advise them.
 Each student is expected to consult regularly with the seminar instructor or adviser and take the initiative in developing a plan of research, scheduling regular meetings, and submitting preliminary drafts for review.

 Yearlong senior essay Students who wish to undertake a more extensive research project than is possible in a single term may fulfill the senior essay requirement by enrolling in the yearlong course sequence PLSC 490 and 491.
+Both classes are offered in both terms, but must be taken in order.
 PLSC 490 also counts toward the senior seminar requirement.
-In the fall term, students writing a yearlong senior essay develop a research prospectus for the essay and begin their research under the supervision of a member of the faculty who specializes in the area being investigated.
-In the spring term, students complete the essay.
+In the first term, students writing a yearlong senior essay develop a research prospectus for the essay and begin their research under the supervision of a member of the faculty who specializes in the area being investigated.
+In the second term, students complete the essay.
 Yearlong senior essays are expected to be substantially longer than a regular term paper.
 While there is no fixed length, they are normally at least fifty pages long.

-Majors who wish to enroll in the yearlong senior essay must apply for admission in the spring of their junior year.
-The deadline for the Class of 2020 is April 8, 2019.
-By that date, students should submit to the office of the director of undergraduate studies: (1) the yearlong senior essay prospectus form signed by a faculty adviser who has agreed to supervise the student during both terms of the senior year; and (2) a one-to-two-page statement describing the research project.
-It is expected that no more than fifteen students will be admitted each year.
+Majors who wish to enroll in the yearlong senior essay must apply for admission in their junior year.
+For the Class of 2022, the deadline for applying to the Spring 2021 offering of PLSC 490 is December 4, 2020, and the deadline for the applying to the Fall 2021 offering of PLSC 490 is April 2, 2021.
+By the appropriate date, students should submit to the office of the DUS: (1) the yearlong senior essay prospectus form signed by a faculty adviser who has agreed to supervise the student during both terms of the senior year; and (2) a one-page statement describing the research project.
+Due to space constraints in PLSC 490, it is expected that no more than fifteen students will be admitted each term.

-The director of undergraduate studies and other members of the department can provide advice about departmental requirements, options within the major, requirements of two majors, study abroad, and other matters related to the major.
+The DUS and other members of the department can provide advice about departmental requirements, options within the major, requirements of two majors, study abroad, and other matters related to the major.
 Majors must secure written approval of their course selections each term from the DUS.
 All subsequent changes in a student's major program must also be approved.
-Students are also encouraged to seek advice from other departmental faculty members who are knowledgeable about their fields of interest.
-Information on faculty interests can be found on the departmental website.
+Although advisers (beyond the DUS and the senior essay adviser) are not formally assigned, students are encouraged to seek advice from other department faculty members who are knowledgable about their fields of interest.
+Information on faculty interests can be found on the department website.

 Combined B.A./M.A. degree program Exceptionally able and well-prepared students may complete a course of study leading to the simultaneous award of the B.A. and M.A. degrees after eight terms of enrollment.
-See "Simultaneous Award of the Bachelor's and Master's Degrees" under Special Arrangements in the Academic Regulations.
-Interested students should consult the director of undergraduate studies prior to the sixth term of enrollment for specific requirements in Political Science.
+See Academic Regulations, section K, Special Arrangements, “Simultaneous Award of the Bachelor's and Master's Degrees.”
+Interested students should consult the DUS prior to the sixth term of enrollment for specific requirements in Political Science.